omar1405/Parameterized-1-bit-adder/README.md

+//01 Sept   : py files uploaded + Makefile
-// I will upload all the files tomorrow due to no current access to workplace.
+//31 Aug    : I will upload all the files tomorrow due to no current access to workplace.
 //
 //
 # Parameterized-1-bit-adder